symbioticfi/core/specs/Network.md

 Note that **the actual slashed amount may be less than the requested one**.
 This is influenced by the cross-slashing or veto process of the Slasher module.

-The network can slash the operator within the vault only if
+The network can slash the operator within the vault only if:

-1. The operator is opted into the vault
+1. The operator is opted into the vault.
-2. The operator is opted into the network
+2. The operator is opted into the network.

 To initiate a slashing process, a network should call: